 Cost of News

 Year to year, our expenses are affected by major news events, particularly those that require extraordinary reporting and operational support.
-For example, when a natural disaster strikes, we must move staff and equipment into areas that lack transportation or basic communication channels in order to cover the story.
-Foreign coverage costs have increased over the years to keep pace with war on two fronts and an ever more complex international scene.
-NPR invested in coverage from Iraq and Afghanistan including reporters embedded with the U.S. military, a full-time bureau in Kabul, and coverage of the impact of war on the domestic front.
+For example, when either a natural disaster strikes or health epidemic, we must move staff and equipment into areas that lack transportation or basic communication channels in order to cover the story.
+Foreign coverage costs have increased over the years to keep pace with an ever more complex international scene.
+NPR invested in global coverage with offices throughougt the world.

 Special Series and Projects